Adam101k/Boids-Bird-Like-Objects/README.md

 # What are Boids?
 To take a quote from Craig W. Reynolds's original paper on the subject, "The simulated flock is an elaboration of a particle system, with the simulated birds being the particles."
 This motion is created with a distributed behavioral model, where the birds make their course based on their "local perception of the dynamic environment, the laws of simulated physics that rule its motion, and a set of behaviors programmed into it by the 'animator.'" </br>
 A way to think of Boids is that they're an advanced particle system featuring geometry while interacting  with one another.
-"Boid behavior is dependant not only on the internal state but also on external state."
+"Boid behavior depends not only on the internal state but also on the external state."
 While the object's flying follows set rigid motions, the object's underlying geometric model is free to articulate or change shapes within this "flying coordinate system." </br>
 <div align="center">
 <img src="Images/ExampleIndividualBoid.png" width="750">
 </div>